sonicfurqan/CSS-101/05. Shorthand Properties/Readme.md

     border:2px solid black;
 }
 ```
-Order of values doesnt matter as each value is of diffrent type
+Order of values doesn't matter as each value is of different type

 2. For Margin :
 ```css